WrathOfZek/Gameplay/README.md

 ## PvP

-The server is a no level limit PvP environment with a PvP ladder to encourage fair play available in-game through PvP Stats Windows and Leaderboard.
-PvP is not restricted to the team divide but killing your own teammates will cost you PvP Points same as for griefing lower level players.
+The server has a level limit of 4 for PvP with a PvP ladder to encourage fair play available in-game through PvP Stats Windows and Leaderboard.
+Popular dungeons and raid zones will be marked to FFA to prevent out of range healing and training with lower level characters.

 The basis for the PvP points system can be found in the link below.
 The same goes for some of the balancing we will implement.